-For the average price of one (1) 16.9 ounce bottle of water (\$0.42, when purchased in bulk), you can get over 130 gallons of Gadsden Water.
+For the average price of one (1) 16.9 ounce bottle of water (\$0.10, when purchased in bulk), you can get about 30 gallons (3,840 ounces) of Gadsden Water.

 Community Participation

 If interested, you are invited to participate in our public forum/Board meeting.
 We meet the third Monday of each month, beginning at 4 p.m. in the Robert W. Echols, Jr. Executive Boardroom at the Administration Building, 515 Albert Rains Blvd., Gadsden, AL.